thanhtruong1992/toffs-meet-electron/README.md

 ### macOS

 On macOS Catalina a warning will be displayed on first install.
 The app won't open unless "open" is pressed.
 This dialog is only shown once.
-Builtin auto-updates are not yet handled in macOS due to unsigned build.

 ### GNU/Linux